Internships at Policy Matters Ohio

-We offer unpaid internships year-round in both our Cleveland and Columbus offices.
-We accept applications for fall, winter and spring internships on an ongoing, as-needed basis.
+We offer unpaid internships, year-round, in both our Cleveland and Columbus offices.
+We accept applications for fall, winter and spring internships on an ongoing basis.
 The application period for summer internships begins in February and ends when all positions are filled.

 Being a Policy Matters intern is a great way to:

-- Do substantive, interesting work in one or more policy areas, including tax and budget, economics, consumer protection, asset building, education, green energy and communications;
+- Do substantive, interesting work in one or more policy areas, including tax and budget, economics, consumer protection, asset building, education, green energy;

 - Be a vital part of our small, enthusiastic, congenial staff;

-- Help gain media attention for important issues facing working families;
+- Help gain media attention for important issues facing working families in Ohio;

 - Help us interact with policy makers.